ember-learn/ember-blog/source/2019-04-28-the-ember-times-issue-96.md

 ## [Decorators Arrive in Ember 3.10 & Octane ✨](https://www.pzuraq.com/ember-octane-update-landing-decorators/)

-It's official: **Decorators** will be shipped in Ember 3.10 and Octane! 🎉 Decorators such as `@computed`, `@controller`, and `@service` will *just work*™️ in our native classes.
-We won't need to import them from a separate file path. 💯
+It's official: **Decorators** will be shipped in Ember 3.10 and Octane! 🎉

-In [his latest Octane coverage](https://www.pzuraq.com/ember-octane-update-landing-decorators/), Chris Garrett ([@pzuraq](https://github.com/pzuraq)) explains which decorators Ember officially supports, why others from [ember-decorators](https://github.com/ember-decorators/ember-decorators) didn't make it to the list, and how we can use a [polyfill to start using decorators now](https://github.com/pzuraq/ember-decorators-polyfill).
+In [his latest blog post on Octane](https://www.pzuraq.com/ember-octane-update-landing-decorators/), Chris Garrett ([@pzuraq](https://github.com/pzuraq)) explains which decorators Ember supports, why others from [ember-decorators](https://github.com/ember-decorators/ember-decorators) addon weren't included, and how [we can use a polyfill to start using decorators now](https://github.com/pzuraq/ember-decorators-polyfill).

 Please look forward to the launches of Ember 3.10 and Octane.
 [Learn more about decorators today!](https://www.pzuraq.com/ember-octane-update-landing-decorators/)

 PS.
-Congratulations to Chris on your wedding and honeymoon! 💐
+Send your congratulations to Chris on his wedding and honeymoon! 💐

 ---